willfarrell/Browsers/README.md

 # Browsers
-A collection of aliases with for browsers, services and virtual machine images can be found in the `Browsers` folder.
+A collection of aliases for browsers, services and virtual machine images can be found in the `Browsers` folder and added to your dock for easy launching.

 ![alt text][dockfolder]